kekeli92/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

- program that finds and prints the largest prime factor of the number 612852475143
+function that prints an integer